Jeanette Fitzsimons Climate Action Grants

 Jeanette Fitzsimons CNZM was a tireless advocate for the environment and for an economy of ‘enough’.
 The Jeanette Fitzsimons Climate Action Grants were established in 2020 by her friends and colleagues to honour her memory and keep alive her legacy.
 Jeanette was a co-founder of Our Climate Declaration, who award these grants.

-We offer two grants of up to $5,000 each, for projects which are targeted at climate action and aligned with one or more of Jeanette’s and Our Climate Declaration’s goals.
-These grants will be awarded each year to a young person/s or organisation of young people working within their community, who wish to innovate, promote and implement the sorts of things that Jeanette believed in and are reflected in the Our Climate Declaration Goals, including:
+We offer grants of up to $5,000 each, for projects which are targeted at climate action and aligned with one or more of Jeanette’s and Our Climate Declaration’s goals.
+These grants will be awarded each year to a young person/s or organisation of young people working within their community, who wish to innovate, promote and implement the sorts of things that Jeanette believed in and are reflected in our goals, including:

 1. Stop the bad stuff